 Tapioca starch, cornstarch, flour, arrowroot, and potato starch can all be used to thicken pie.

 If you're pre-cooking your pie filling on the stove, I recommend using cornstarch since it needs to be boiled for one minute to activate.
-If you aren't pre-cooking your pie filling, I recommend using tapioca starch.

-Tips from a Novice Baker
+Tips from a Home Baker

 It's helpful to have a bowl of ice water and a towel nearby, in case your hands get too warm.
 You can cool your hands in the ice water, then dry them, so you don't melt the butter in the crust.